Sharayu0304/digital-literacy-project/task-4-email-etiquette/socialmedia-checklist.md

 **##WHAT YOU MUST NOT DO:**

-+You should not comment anything vulgar, harmful or controversial on digital platforms.
++ You should not comment anything vulgar, harmful or controversial on digital platforms.
 You must respect other people's opinions on such platforms.
 + You must not upload any kind of fake information.Always verfify before doing so.
-+You must not share sensitive information like OTPS, phone numbers or bank details online.
++ You must not share sensitive information like OTPS, phone numbers or bank details online.
-+You must not accept friend requests from people whom you do not know.
++ You must not accept friend requests from people whom you do not know.
-+Do not use vulgar language on Social Media Platoforms.
++ Do not use vulgar language on Social Media Platoforms.
-+Do not overshare abput yourself to anyone online.
++ Do not overshare abput yourself to anyone online.